 Some tools that don’t fit anywhere else, but may be interesting:

 - Git – obviously 😉

 - Zim – personal desktop wiki that has plugins for task management as well!
-I just prefer having tasks and info in one environment (which does not need a cloud because my tinfoil hat is blocking the wifi).
+I used to prefer having tasks and info in one environment (which does not need a cloud because my tinfoil hat is blocking the WiFi).
 Task management is a bit clunky though, but it deserves a mention!